frovedis/frovedis/doc/manual/python/ml/logistic_regression.md

 For example,

-    # finds the probablity sample for each class in the model
+    # finds the probability sample for each class in the model
     lr.predict_proba(mat)

 Output